ansible/ansible-for-rubyists/README.md

 Just as a sidenote, modules to be distributed in Ansible core still do need to be Python.
 We do this because it would be too confusing to have a mix of 5 or 6 different languages in the core and a lot of us are Python developers.

-However, we do encourage people to write modules in whatever language you feel like.
+However, we do encourage people to write modules in whatever language they feel like.

 Modules in core should look at other modules in core to take advantage of common library code support.